GetAmbassador/ambassa-orbs/deploy-dev-ambassador/README.md

 #### Flow
 The deploy-dev-ambassador orb has a very specific flow that was designed with the principles of GitOps in mind in that, a dev should not know or care how an app is deployed.
-The only thing a dev should worry about it committing their code via git and a version of that code will be deployed in an observable and testable environment for them.
+The only thing a dev should worry about is committing their code via git and a version of that code will be deployed in an observable and testable environment for them.
 This is implemented with the following:

 **Job name:** `deploy`